Jasper Productivity Solutions

 Making Outlook Windows 'Stick'

 Here's the solution.
-In the navigation pane on the far left, right-click on the new folder you want to go to, then left-click on "Open in New Window" in the submenu.
+In the navigation pane on the far left, right-click on the new folder you want to go to, then left-click on "Open in New Window" in the submenu that appears.
 It opens a new window on top of the existing one which remains open underneath.
 Drag one window over, and you can view both contacts and the calendar (or the taskpad, or whatever) side-by-side.
 If you want to view multiple contacts and dates you can keeping opening new windows - your only limit is the size of your monitor.

 See the Entire Day and Evening at a Glance

+Your day doesn't end at 500 pm.
 Would you like to see all your day and evening hours on the calendar without scrolling up and down?
 Here's how: Right-click on calendar background.
 (You can be either in the daily, weekly, or monthly view, just so you click on the background and not on an appointment.)
-In the submenu that appears, click on "Other Settings," and you'll see a dialog box labeled "Format Day|Week|Month View."
+In the submenu that appears, click on View Settings, then in the box that appears click Other, then you'll see a pull-down list called Time Scale.
 Set the Time Scale field to "60 minutes."
 Now you can see all the day & evening hours without having to scroll up and down.

 Outlook Tracks Your Activities, Past and Future

-An excellent, litle-known feature in Microsoft Outlook is the Activities tab of the contact record.
-(In Outlook 2007 it's a button, not a tab.)
-The Activities tab contains a comprehensive list of every meeting, task, and email related to every person or company (i.e., contact) in your Outlook database.
-If you use the journal to make notes of important phone calls, they're listed here too.
 You must remember, though, to link meetings, tasks, and journal entries to the appropriate contact - unlike emails, they're not linked by default.
 Try it - you'll spend far less time looking for information in Outlook once you get into the habit of using the Activities tab.

 Sorting Your Contacts

-A easy workaround is to use categories instead of fields.
-Categories are accessed via the command button in the lower right corner of the contact, appointment, and task dialog boxes.
-This button takes you to the Outlook's Master Category list where you can create new categories for client, project, referral source, industry, or anything you wish.
-(You can also delete any the default categories you don't need.)
-Once you've created your categories, it's easy to assign contacts, tasks, appointments, journal notes, and emails to categories.
-There are situations where shoehorning categories to make them do the work of fields can cause problems down the line, but for many people it's adequate.
+A no-cost workaround is to use Outlook categories.
+Categories are accessed by clicking on the icon on the right side of the Ribbon.
+On the submenu that appears, click All Categories.
+You can create categories for clients, projects, referral sources, industries, or anything you wish.
+Here you can also rename, delete, and assign colors to categories.(You can also delete any default categories you don't need.)
+Once you've created your categories, it's easy to assign contacts, tasks, appointments, journal notes, and emails to categories - the category button is available no matter where you are in Outlook.
+Admittedly, there are situations where forcing categories to do the work of fields can cause problems down the line, but for many situations it's adequate.

 Use Your Inbox as a To-Do List